Wraient/TwitchParty/README.md

 This script supports searching for any anime, and playing any anime episode you would want.
 In future, searching for shows feature would be added.

+The searching and retriving of anime urls is done using code sections of [ani-cli](https://github.com/pystardust/ani-cli) program

 ### The script currently only works in linux environment.

 # Pre-Requisits